Department Contact Details - Tel: 0151 600 1302

 The Radiology Department

 - The Radiology Department opened in March 2006 and is a shared radiology service providing diagnostic imaging for Liverpool Heart and Chest Hospital and Broadgreen Hospital.
-It consists of six general rooms, two of which are dedicated to chest radiography, a fluoroscopy room, five ultrasound rooms and a scanner suite housing a CT and MRI scanner.
+It consists of six general rooms, two of which are dedicated to chest radiography, a fluoroscopy room, five ultrasound rooms.

 - All equipment used within the department to acquire images are digital and once acquired these are transferred via network to the PACS system.
 The PACS system enables Radiologists to report their findings rapidly, enabling clinicians on the wards and in clinics to access their patient’s images and expert opinions in a timely manner.